-There are two main reasons for the changes we want to make to the Regional Plans.
+There are two principal reasons for the changes we want to make to the Regional Plans.
 Firstly, we intend to withdraw the Transitional Regional Plan now that all the other Regional Plans are operative.
+You can find this Proposed Change in Section 2 of this Report.
+Some changes are being made to the Regional Freshwater Plan as a result of withdrawing the Transitional Regional Plan.
+These changes to the Regional Freshwater Plan are in section 3.1 of this report.

 Secondly, groundwater investigations on the Kapiti Coast have identified that we should change the bore construction rules in the Regional Freshwater Plan to promote sustainable management of groundwater resources.
+These changes to the Regional Freshwater Plan are in Section 3.2 of this report.

-A number of other Regional Plan changes have also been compiled.
+A number of other regional plan changes have also been compiled as a result of working with the plans over the last 2 years.
 We are adding some new permitted activity rules that are presently captured by rules requiring resource consents although the activities have less than minor adverse effects.
+These changes are in Section 3.3 of this report.
 Changes are being made to some permitted activity rules that arise as a result of working with the plans.
+These changes are in sections 3.4, 4.1 and 5.1 of this report.
 We are also including some changes that add or update information obtained since the Regional Plans became operative.
-Some minor corrections, improvements and clarifications are also being made.
+They are in sections 3.5 and 5.2.
+Some minor corrections, improvements and clarifications are also made in sections 3.6 and 4.2, and 6.1